 - Pedestrians ONLY HAVE THE RIGHT OF WAY at an intersection IF USING A CROSSWALK.

-- Pedestrians must OBEY ALL SIGNALS and other signs at the intersection.
+- Pedestrians HAVE THE RIGHT OF OBEYING ALL SIGNALS and other signs at the intersection

-- Pedestrians must walk facing traffic and SEE ONCOMING vehicles.
+- Pedestrians HAVE THE RIGHT OF facing traffic and SEE ONCOMING vehicles.

-- Drivers are required TO PAY ATTENTION avoid injuries to pedestrians.
+- Driver’s HAVE THE RIGHT OF PAYING ATTENTION to avoid injuries to pedestrians.

 MOST READ IN BLOG NEWS…